SkeldJS/Hindenburg/pages/Plugins/advanced/player-perspectives.md

 > This is an _advanced_ topic.
 Adequate understand of Hindenburg & the Among Us protocol is recommended.

 > This is a Server-as-a-Host _only_ topic, and although may work to a degree without it, is highily discouraged.
-See {@page Server-as-a-Host}.
+See {@page ../../getting-started/using-hindenburg/server-as-a-host.md}.

 Perspectives in Hindenburg allow you to create a virtual "playground" world to isolate players and isolate events.
 They allow you to run separate, but connected, games that diverge from the main game.